World War II: The Western Desert (1940-42)

 Terminology

 American historians comminly refer to the fighting in the Western Desert as the North African campaign.
 In fact, the British term "Western Desert" confused me because it was fought in eastern North Africa.
 The British of course adopted the term from their perspective in Suez and Egypt.
-The Italian attack came out of the Wesern Deseet as seen from Suez.
+The Italian attack came out of the Western Deseret as seen from Suez.

-Hitler in an effort to prevent the collapse of the Italians in Libya ordered a small armored forece to Libya to be commanded by Panzer commander Erwin Rommel who made a name for himself in France.
-Hitler at this time was focused on the upcoming invasion of Russia.
+Hitler in an effort to prevent the collapse of the Italians in Libya ordered a small armored forece to Libya to be commanded by Panzer commander Erwin Rommel who had made a name for himself in France.
+Hitler at this time was focused on the upcoming invasion of the Soviet Union.
 He had rejected the suggestions of Admiral Raeder and others who advocated an offensive in the Meditrranean to settle the war with Britain rather than invading the Soviet Union.
-He was prepared, however, only to spare a very small force to sabalize the situation in Libya.
+He was prepared, however, only to spare a very small force to stabalize the situation in Libya.
 OKW formed the Afrika Korps (February 19, 1941).
-It was to be a small expeditionary force to support the Italian army and prevent the British from seizing Libya.
-The force under Erwin Rommel began to arrive March 22, 1941.
+It was a decesion that set in motion the 27-month German campaign in North Africa.
+The Afrika Korps (the Geermans used different names) was to be a small expeditionary force to support the Italian army and prevent the British from completing the seizure of Libya.
+The force under Erwin Rommel began to arrive (March 22, 1941).
 Rommel was officially subordinated to the Italian coomander in North Africa, although he often ignored the chain of command.
 His orders were to support the Italians and hold Libya.
 He was not authorized to launch an offensive into Europe.
 Rommel was given only a small German force.
 His initial forcee was the 5th Panzer Regiment and a collection of small units.
 (The 5th Light Division was later redesignated the 21st Panzer Division.)
 Rommel organized his force into the 5th Light Division.
 Rommel struck even before all his force had arrived in Libya.
 His Africa Korps stopped the British and even though he has only a small force launched a counter-attack (March 30, 1941).
 Rommel drove the British back into Egypt.
 Here Rommel's innovatic tactics and the superority of the German Panzers were critical.
 At this stage of the War, the Germans had mastered armored warfare and the British despite the figtingbin Poland and France had not.
 Rommel was soon reinforced with the 15th Panzer Division.
 This provided Rommel's Afrika Korps with two German divisions and various small support units to support the Italian units.
 The Italians seemed unwilling to fight on gtheir own, but along side German units many Italian units did stand and fight.

-Mussolini invasion of Greece from Albania destabilized the German southern flank.
-The invasion failed anf the Greeks drove the Italians back into Albania.
-The invasion caused the Greeks to seek support from the British, this endangered the German position in Romania.
-Romania was critical to the German war effort because it was their promary source of petroleum.
+Mussolini's invasion of Greece from Albania without consulting Hitler destabilized the German southern flank (October 1940).
+The Italian invasion failed and the Greeks drove the Italians back into Albania.
+The invasion caused the Greeks to seek support from the British.
+The British occupied Crete (Novemberc 1940).
+This endangered the German southern flank just as they were beging to prepare for the huge Bsrabarosa eastern campsign.
+It also exposed the German position in Romania.
+Romania was critical to the German war effort because the Ploesti oil refieries were Germany's promary source of petroleum.
+Ploesti was within range of bombers based in Crete.
 Hitler decided to secure his southern flanl before invading the Soviet Union.
 Yugoslavia which had been finally enduced to join the Axis, suddenly pulled out when a coup deposed the government.
 Hitler ordered the Wehrmacht to invade Yugoslavia and Greece.
 The Greeks turn to the British for assistance.
-It is at this time that Churchill honored a pledge to assist Greece weakens the 8th Army in Egypt.
+It is at this time that Churchill honored a pledge to assist Greece weakened the 8th Army in Egypt.
+After quickly subduing Yugoslavia and Greece, the Germans conducted a daring parachute assault on Crete (May 1941).
+The invasion suceeded, but the elite paratroppers took heavy casualties.
+Fortunately for the British, the major naval battkles with the Italian fleet had been won.
+Crete was too far away from the Western Desert to support the Afrika Korps, but seaplanes from Crete did help cover the Italian supply convoys.

 German Goals